Jacko-chen/deepsearch/README.md

 released for process supervision, together with approximately **1.20 million topic-paper examples** for paper-filter training.
 Evaluation uses a non-overlapping benchmark of **300 survey topics**.
-The code repository contains only a small synthetic example; the complete research data and checkpoints are hosted on Hugging Face.
+The code repository contains only a small synthetic example; the released datasets and available checkpoints are hosted on Hugging Face.

-## Resources
+## 📦 Resources

 - Code: https://github.com/Jacko-chen/deepsearch
 - Dataset: https://huggingface.co/datasets/ShuhaoChen202401/deepsearch-data